Early Childhood Education Degree

 Teacher Education Scholarships

 If you are interested in becoming a Montessori teacher with Montessori training, the Teacher Education Scholarships for aspiring Montessori teachers could be right for you.
-Entrants are considered on the basis of a compelling personal statement, financial need, and 3 letters of recommendation.
+Entrants are considered on the basis of a compelling personal statement, financial need and three letters of recommendation.
 Applicants must also provide official verification of acceptance into an AMS-affiliated program.

 Bright Futures National Scholarships

-There are many more scholarships available, including Teacher.org's annual scholarship.
+There are many more scholarships available.
 Visit our Scholarships and Grants page for a more detailed list.

 Best Colleges for Early Childhood Education